Skip to content

 11. University of the Cumberlands

-This Christian university emphasizes values-based education alongside strong programs in education, health sciences, and business.
+This Christian university emphasizes values-based education alongside strong programs in education, health sciences, criminal justice, and business.
+Cumberlands is particularly known for its “One-Time Fee” tuition model, which combines tuition, room, and board into a single predictable cost for in-person undergraduates — a rarity in higher education.
 A 3.0 GPA matches the average for admitted students, making it a realistic option if you also highlight service, leadership, or community involvement.
-Williamsburg’s rural setting appeals to students who want a quieter, close-knit campus environment.
+Williamsburg’s rural setting in southeastern Kentucky appeals to students who want a quieter, close-knit campus environment, and Cumberlands has expanded significantly as one of the largest private universities in Kentucky through its online graduate programs.

 • Location: Williamsburg, KY